 What we aim for

 REPEAT® Materials aims to work on the cradle-to-gate portion of our life cycle to reduce its environmental impact while keeping the bar straight on the product’s functionality.
 The target of REPEAT® materials is to produce a solid layer of 90+ % recycled PET by 2025.

 Besides, REPEAT® Materials sustainability priorities aims to align with the United Nation’s Sustainable Development Goals (SDGs).
 The 17 SDGs aim to make significant progress on global economic, social, and environmental challenges by 2030.

 At REPEAT Materials we aim to contribute to SDG 12 to ensure sustainable consumption and production patterns.
 All our panels consist entirely of at least 75% recycled PET plastic.
-Beside, the target of REPEAT materials is to produce a 90+ % recycled PET by 2023.
-In this way we contribute to sustainable management and efficient use of natural resources.
+Besides, the target of REPEAT materials is to produce a 90+ % recycled PET by 2025.
+In this way, we contribute to sustainable management and efficient use of natural resources.